skeerti2/tokentrackingsystem/README.md

 ## Development server

 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-* The app is also hosted on Heroku `https://arcadetokentracking.herokuapp.com/`
+* The app is also hosted on [Heroku](https://arcadetokentracking.herokuapp.com/)

 ## Improvements
-* Show Validation Error if Token Balance is less than user's chosen game tokens(before or after submit is clicked)
+* Show Validation Error if Token Balance is less than user's chosen game tokens (before or after submit is clicked) - Currently the validation is implemented where if a user tries to play a game that requires more tokens than what is available in the balance, the submit will not allow the transaction.
+However, for better user experience, I will be implementing an error message notification on form submit that clearly tells the user that they don't have sufficient tokens to play the game.
 * Testing
 * Pagination for transaction history table